tweag/nickel/doc/manual/contracts.md

 **caller** (the user of the function) is to blame, and not the **callee** (the function).
 This is an important distinction.
 Say you wrote `add_semi` as a part of a library.
 A wrong call is a random user, somewhere, misusing `add_semi`.
-This is not your responsibility to fix it, assuming the contract error messages are good enough to let users understand the issue quickly.
+This is not your responsibility to fix, assuming the contract error messages are good enough to let users understand the issue quickly.

 The second example is the converse.
 The caller provides a string, as requested